-- Nominees must be employed by businesses and organizations that are members of the Detroit Metro Convention & Visitors Bureau.
-For verification, please call Harriet Carter, Director Bureau Services, at (313) 202-1981.
+- Nominees must be employed by businesses and organizations that are members of Visit Detroit.
+For verification, please call Harriet Carter, VP, Customer/Partner Services at (313) 969-1847.

 - Nominees must work in a non-supervisory capacity with no hiring or firing privileges.

 - Nominees may not own the business or organization for which they are being nominated.